harbaadis/Wiline-task/README.txt

 ## Getting Started

-To run the project localy I used node express server and react ...
+To run the project localy I used node express server and react's build in development server alongside yarn.
+Running the project should be a straight forward proces:
+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the server with `npm start`. (or yarn)

 ## Endpoints